amarpai/amarpai/README.md

 ## 💫 About Me

-- 🔭 Currently working at Societe Generale
+- 🔭 Currently working at Societe Generale - Transforming high volume Banking Operations with ☁️Cloud and AI
 - 💻 Specializing in full-stack development, data engineering, and cloud-based solutions
 - 🎓 Background in Astronomy, Astrophysics and Data Science — passionate about integrating science with software engineering
 - 🌱 Continuously expanding knowledge in Kubernetes, CI/CD, and ETL Pipelines